Of course, this could have been because, like so much else, it had seized solid during its long rest, so I thought it best to take it apart anyway.

 The option I took, following a conversation with Steve

 was to repair the halfshaft I had.
 The splines were built up by welding then turned and ground to the correct diameter and the new splines cut using Geoff's spline grinder.
 I had never seen one of these and in fact had no idea such a thing existed, and I begged to be allowed to watch the process in defiance of all OH&S rules.
-Now I don't say it would be impossible to do by hand (but Steve does!), and given the undoubted skill and credibility of the protagonist, I'm sure he could make it work.
+Now I don't say it would be impossible to do by hand (but Steve does!), and given Peter's undoubted skill and credibility , I'm sure he could make it work.
 But to see these two fitters meticulously measuring the depth and width of the splines and dressing the grinding wheel to the exact shape to give a light interference fit with the internal splines on the drum convinced me that for me to have done the job by hand I would need to have hands calibrated to about 1/10thou - much better than my geriatric hands can manage.

 Assembly was straightforward, with a new bearing (again) and remembering the spacer this time, and torquing it down to the recommended 140 ft.lb.